SvgDiagram

 foreignObject(id, x, y, w, h, html)

-Embeds HTML element into an SVG element as foreign object.
+Embeds an HTML element into an SVG element as a foreign object.

 Parameters: